MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Security/Get-ExecutionPolicy.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### None

-You cannot pipe input to this cmdlet.
+`Get-ExecutionPolicy` doesn't accept input from the pipeline.

 ## OUTPUTS